libesmtp/libESMTP/docs/bugreport.md

 The following paragraphs are examples of what might constitute a bug.
 The list is by no means exhaustive.

+## GitHub Issue Tracker

+All bug reports should be made using the GitHub issue tracker.
+This is only for discussion of libESMTP sources within, or for pull requests against the git repository.
+Issues opened solely against the libESMTP tarballs will be deleted without explanation.

+## What to Report

 If, after reading the following, you are convinced that libESMTP does not do something it should, or vice-versa, get hold of the relevant RFC or other